Bethulia: Location

+Adam Zertal and Nivi Mirkam have suggested the site of el-Kharaiyyeq, located on the ridge overlooking the Valleys of Dothan and Jezreel, as a possible candidate for Bethulia, writing: "The siege description fits el-Kharaiyyeq: the camp was in the Dothan Valley, with Bethuliya in the north-west, Dothan and Ibleam in the south-east, Bethuliya in the south, and Cyamon (an unknown place, possibly in the vicinity of Ta'anach) in the north, facing Jezreel."

 Madaba Map

 The Madaba Map mosaic from the 6th century shows a settlement named Betylium (Β[ΗΤ]ΥΛΙΟΝ, Bētylion) on the Mediterranean coast southwest of Rafah on the Egyptian border with Gaza.
 The site is tentatively identified with modern Sheikh Zuweid.
-A late tract on the Holy Land, De Situ Terrae Sanctae ascribed to Archdeacon Theodosius, identified this as the biblical site despite its incompatibility with the description in the Book of Judith: "From Rafia to Betulia, where Holofernes died, 12 miles."
+A late tract on the Holy Land, De Situ Terrae Sanctae ascribed to Archdeacon Theodosius, identified this as the biblical site, despite its incompatibility with the description in The Book of Judith: "From Rafia to Betulia, where Holofernes died, 12 miles."